authorNari/msgpack-rpc-over-http/README.md

 **CAUTION**

 There is no compatibility with other implementation of normal MessagePack-RPC (not over HTTP).
-So you can not connect a normal RPC client to a RPC server over HTTP.
+So a normal RPC client can not connect a HTTP server.

 ## Usage